RF-KeyTA/KeyTA/src/keyta/tests/libraries/features.md

 # Add a library

 - A library can be added by name, except when it was already imported
+- A library with the name "test" must not be allowed to be added.
+(Message: ""test" ist keine Robot Framework Bibliothek")

 # List view